FgForrest/evitaDB/documentation/user/en/solve/routing.md

 <LS to="g">

-In GraphQL, there is no "wildcard" definition to fetch all available data, on the other hand, you can specify exactly the data (attributes / associated data etc.) you want to fetch for each entity type separately by leveraging the [inline fragments](https://graphql.org/learn/queries/#inline-fragments).
+In GraphQL, there is no "wildcard" definition to fetch all available data, on the other hand, you can specify exactly the data (attributes/associated data, etc.) you want to fetch for each entity type separately by using the [inline fragments](https://graphql.org/learn/queries/#inline-fragments).

 To demonstrate the behavior of such a query, let's define a query that combines unique data from both the `Product` and